tkihira/web-confetti/Readme.md

 ### tick()

 You need to call `tick` by yourself.
-If you don't understand the meaning, simply put these codes.
+If you don't understand the meaning, just simply put these codes somewhere in your script tag.
 ```
 (function rAF () {
     Confetti.tick();